jeremy-jarvis/jeremy-jarvis.github.io/_posts/2021-05-09-powerful-visual-testing-with-applitools.markdown

 Overall, my experience with Applitools has been a great one.
 It has made a big impact on my testing outlook, and I look forward to using it in the future.

-I feel like it is such a compelling tool that I have written up [a walk-through](https://jeremy-jarvis.github.io/applitools-demo/) of how to use Applitools with Cucumber, Protractor, and Chai to verify the visual appearance of Angular apps.
-That walk-though is paired with [a GitHub repo](https://github.com/jeremy-jarvis/applitools-demo) that demonstrates these tools being used together.
+I feel like Applitools is such a compelling tool that I have written up a [step by step walk-through](https://jeremy-jarvis.github.io/applitools-demo/) of how to use it with Cucumber, Protractor, and Chai to test the visual appearance of Angular apps.
+I have also created a related [GitHub repo](https://github.com/jeremy-jarvis/applitools-demo) to demonstrate how those tools can be used together.

-I hope this article and the resources above will help you accelerate your visual testing suite.
 Happy testing!